 SAGAL: And that's when you quietly slip off to the bathroom, right?

 SAGAL: OK, so tell me about that.
 What do you do when you need to go to the bathroom?

-BUCK: You need to have a great, strong bladder to call professional sports because especially in football where, you know, you don't know how long a half's going to last and then the timeouts happen and a incomplete pass.
+BUCK: You need to have a great, strong bladder to call professional sports because - especially in football where, you know, you don't know how long a half's going to last, and then the timeouts happen and an incomplete pass.
 If you have to go to the bathroom - I actually called a touchdown on national TV in the NFL while going to the bathroom.

 DICKINSON: No, no, no.

 BUCK: Sterling Sharpe of the Green Bay Packers.
 And it was Green Bay and Atlanta, and he called a touchdown, and let's just say that we came back from commercial earlier than I thought we were going to.

 BURBANK: This was at Lambeau?